Table of Contents

 The most substantial portion of a person’s compensation may come from the claimant’s physical injuries.
 A catastrophic injury is one that forces a person to change their daily routines and typically has a permanent effect on an individual’s future.
 It follows that a claim for the costs of medical care must demand payments for not just medical bills accumulated to date, but also for estimated costs of future care.
 These may include costs of medications, physical therapy, prostheses, and in-home nursing.

 A severe injury also may affect a person’s emotional state.
 Therefore, an individual may seek damages for pain and suffering, mental trauma, and emotional anguish.
-Also, the permanent nature of these injuries may require a person to seek out mental health counseling or other forms of support.
+Also, the permanent nature of these severe injuries may require a person to seek out mental health counseling or other forms of support.
 A claimant may request compensation for these expenses as well.
 Finally, in cases that involve a loss of brain function or paralysis, claimants should demand damages for their loss of quality of life.

 A plaintiff may be able to settle their case instead of going to trial.
 The potential for a settlement depends on several variables, including the estimated cost of damages, the extent of the evidence against the defendant, and the involvement of the defendant’s insurance company.